 Second, low deliverability may be a sign that your domain reputation may be endangered.
 The first action you can take is to check your email server’s configuration and make sure your SPF and DKIM are properly set up.
 It’s also a good idea to set up a separate mailbox exclusively for sending outbound campaigns, to make sure you fully control the volume of outcoming messages and you don’t exceed your provider’s sending limits.

 Open rate tells you how many of the emails that were delivered to your prospects have been actually opened.
-This is a metric you should track, but you shouldn’t treat it as a success indicator.
+This outbound sales metric should be tracked, but you shouldn’t treat it as a success indicator.
 You could observe a 100% open rate at a campaign, but that wouldn’t have to mean that the campaign was successful.

 The content of your email as a whole is important as well.
 If you stuff your message with graphics, and/or “spammy” words, that is words and expressions often used in spammy offers, the anti-spam filters may direct your email straight to the SPAM folder.
 And let’s face it, the chances of someone opening your email once it’s got to SPAM these days are very poor.